IIP Placements in South Africa

 Location: Acornhoek, and Agincourt,South Africa

 The MRC/Wits Agincourt Unit is based in the rural north east of South Africa and, together with Wits Rural Facility, is fast becoming a rural research knowledge hub.
 The Unit has enjoyed the support of its host communities for over 20 years.
 The LINC Office (community engagement office) of the site has coined the phrase "building a research savvy community" to describe its work.
 An IIP intern will work together with the LINC office to support the community engagement officers at the site to independently run village level community engagement activities and to write reports on these activities.
 Specifically, the IIP intern will assist with preparing for a community engagement campaign at a village level, working closely with a local community engagement officer, at the same time training the local officer with some basic computer and filing skills so that in the following year the local officer can arrange the campaign alone.
-During the campaign, the intern will also work with a different local officer training her in how to analyze simple Excel data collected from 2004 on community engagement campaigns, and assist this local officer to understand how to complete the reports so that the local officer can complete all reports from 2004 by the end of 2013.
-The IIP intern will also assist the supervisor to start a paper on the community engagement at the site.
-In addition, the intern would assist the supervisor to evaluate the activities of the community engagement office and assist in developing a five year plan.
-This placement will provide the IIP intern with the opportunity to get to understand how a health and socio-demographic surveillance site works and will provide him or her with knowledge on a variety of epidemiological and other health and social research projects underway in the site.
+During the campaign, the intern will also work with a different local officer training the officer in how to analyze simple Excel data collected from 2004 on community engagement campaigns, and assisting this local officer to understand how to complete the reports so that the local officer can complete all reports from 2004 by the end of 2013.
+The IIP intern will also assist the supervisor in starting a paper on the community engagement at the site.
+In addition, the intern would assist the supervisor in evaluating the activities of the community engagement office, assist in developing a five year plan, and assist in setting up a program of debates in schools as well as "Study Circles" where scientific matters are discussed in small groups in the community.
+This placement will provide the IIP intern with the opportunity to understand how a health and socio-demographic surveillance site works and will provide him or her with knowledge on a variety of epidemiological and other health and social research projects underway at the site.
 IIP interns with a particular interest in one of the other projects may also assist with that particular project.
 IIP candidates with interests in community engagement research, global health, and epidemiology are encouraged to apply.
-One placement has been created for an International Internship Program (IIP) intern.
+IIP candidates should also have a willingness to learn a few words in the local language XiTsonga.
+Two placements have been created for an International Internship Program (IIP) interns.
 This internship is offered in partnership with the Program in Global Health and Health Policy and can be used by GHP juniors for completion of the GHP Summer Research Requirement (please check the appropriate box on your application).

 Philani Child Health and Nutrition Project